edubkendo/tower-docs/guides/models/attributes.md

 # `Tower.Model.Attributes`

 Consider a simple class for modeling a user in an application.
 A user may have a first name, last name, and middle name.
-We can define these attributes on a user by using the fields macro.
+We can define these attributes on a user by using the `field` macro funnction.

 ``` coffeescript
 class App.User extends Tower.Model